13 arrested after communal clashes in MP’s Mhow following India’s Champions Trophy win

 One of these FIRs names 17 persons, ANI quoted the police as saying.

-Cleric Zabir, who is in charge of the mosque, alleged that some persons threw firecrackers inside the building.
+Zabir, a cleric in charge of the mosque, alleged that some persons threw firecrackers inside the building.
 However, the police are yet to corroborate this claim, The Print reported.

 The police have also said that the situation has been brought under control.